martinwinther/goodlifemanifesto/posts/dont-judge.md

 ---

 Dont judge others, just be kind.
-Everyone is different, and we all have different needs.
+Everyone is different, and we all have different wants needs.